theantichris/Simple-Plugin-Framework/README.md

 ### MetaBoxes

-Meta boxes containing custom fields can be added to your post types using this class.
-The object requires the name, slug for the meta box, post type slugs to attach it to, and a view file when instantiated.
+Meta boxes containing 1 or more custom field can be added to your post types using this class.
+The object requires the name, post type slugs to attach it to, and a view file when instantiated.
 View data can be passed in optionally.

 The constructor sets the properties then ties the addMetaBox() method to the [add_meta_boxes](http://codex.wordpress.org/Plugin_API/Action_Reference/add_meta_boxes) hook and the saveMetaBox()